 In order to save your game progress, please create a free account with Collisions HE here.

 As an Instructor, you have access to our library of resources and assessments.
 You can view and download all of our free educator resources once logged into the Instructor Portal.
 Collisions HE Educator resources include:

 - Content Area Overview: Each Content Area Overview provides a detailed look at each Collisions content area, highlighting the chemistry concepts integrated across each of the levels.
 This is a great resource to use when mapping Collisions HE throughout your chemistry curriculum.

 - Educator Quick Start Guide: These content area specific guides provide samples of guided questions and student prompts designed to incorporate each Collisions HE content area into your chemistry lectures and tutorial classes for both pre-instructional and post-instructional use.

 - Formative Assessments: These documents are fillable PDFs for student practice that directly align to each Collisions content area.
 They can be used to analyze student understanding or to help reinforce a specific concept.

 - Extension Activities: These are analysis activities that can be used to extend learning by prompting students to draw connections to additional chemistry concepts covered in Introduction to Chemistry and General Chemistry courses.
 In these activities, students ‘collect data’ in the Collisions HE Sandbox, and analyze the results to draw conclusions about a concept.

 Yes!
 You can view student progress by logging into our Instructor Portal.

 Students can reset their own passwords by clicking on the “Forgot Password” link on the login screen.

-Upon account setup, you were asked to generate security questions.
-Follow the link in the game to reset your password via the security questions.
-If you have any issues, email us at firstname.lastname@example.org.
+Passwords: Upon account setup, you were asked to generate security questions.
+Follow the link on the login screen to reset your password via the security questions.